elizagamedev/mkxp-oneshot/README.md

 Since starting Windows Docker containers is kinda slow, once ModShot is compiled you can press any key to recompile everything.
 Press Ctrl+C to actually stop the container.

+Also, this does not compile the journal (`_______.exe`).
+If you need it, bug rkevin and ask him to add it in. (or better, make a PR!)

 ### Autocopying game files

 You can also mount a data folder into the docker container using `-v C:\path\to\data:\work\data`.
 This folder should contain the `Audio`, `Data`, `Fonts`, `Graphics`, `Languages` and `Wallpaper` folders that contain the game files.
 If you do this, these files will be automatically copied to the dist directory as well so you don't have to do it manually.
+Please don't include any other executables in that data directory as they might overwrite the built binaries.

 ### Partial compilation